jaiakash/extension_CADO/README.md

 ## Problems/Issues

-- Since the project uses vanilla js, i could not find way to sore ```api-keys``` of OpenAI safely.
+- Since the project uses Vanilla JS, i could not find way to sore ```api-keys``` of OpenAI safely.
 The repo has imported secret key but that wont work in local.
 Use your own key in local.
 ![image](https://user-images.githubusercontent.com/33419526/219459741-6cb5eed9-2548-4df9-8460-8b646bad06f9.png)
 Obviouly one way was to use boilerplate from https://github.com/lxieyang/chrome-extension-boilerplate-react

-- The incomplete features are moslty related to popup menu.
-The initial features were done using the content script and over the time, i developed the features keeping content script architecture in mind.
+- The incomplete features are mostly related to popup menu.
+The initial features were done using only the content script and over the time, i developed the features keeping content script architecture in mind.
 Later i realised i could have used popup menu before using the content script.
-So beacuse of limited time, I improved the existing features instead of revamping the whole work flow of project.
+So beacuse of limited time, I choose to improve the existing features instead of revamping the whole work flow of project.